9 Colors that Go with Everything

 Navy Blue

-Of course, neutral colors also work well with navy, including white, gray, and shades of beige for a nautical look or brown for a formal style.
+Navy blue also complements lilac and lavender for a luxurious, regal look.
+If you prefer a more neutral pairing, consider white, gray, and shades of beige for a nautical look or brown for a formal style.

 Pale Blue